-When the small Loxo parasite invades the body of a white-clawed mud crab, it establishes roots along the crab's tissues.
-The parasite inhabits the mud crab so entirely that soon it grows into a zombie crab, even raising the larval parasites for future mud crab take overs!
+When the small Loxo parasite invades the body of a mud crab, it establishes roots along the crab's tissues.
+The parasite inhabits the mud crab so entirely that soon it grows into a zombie crab, even raising the larval parasites in sacs on the crab's abdomen for future mud crab take overs!

 The Loxo parasite is invasive in the Chesapeake region, and scientists believe it rode into local waters on the backs of Gulf oysters used to seed commercial reefs.
 Scientists are currently researching how exactly this parasite impacts the mud crab population and what can be done to keep the parasite from invading.

-Get more of the story on these body snatchers from this recent Bay Journal article.
+Get more of the story on these body snatchers from this Proptalk article.

 2. Hellbender Salamander